joeclark-phd/data-engineers-manual/manuscript/chapter04.md

     WHERE classes.code="CIS355"

 which should produce a roster of all students enrolled in CIS 355.
-(In this simple example we're ignoring the issues of semester and multiple sections if the class.)
+(In this simple example we're ignoring the issues of multiple semesters and multiple sections of the class.)
 In relational algebra, the result of this query can be expressed as:

 {$$}